Jabulani-N/atlas-machine_learning/supervised_learning/transfer_learning/transfer_learning_research_report.md

 * Early Stopping was utilized when training, limiting resource waste potentially caused by a large epoch count.
 * Dropout was used on trainable layers, including rates of `0.35`, and `0.25`

+A Lambda layer was created to resize the input images.
+As EfficientNet is trained on images of various sizes, up to 600x600 pixels, a Keras Lambda layer is used to scale up the 32x32 cif10 input.
 ## Results

 All training methods peaked at a validation accuracy of approximately `0.32 ±0.01`.